industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

     developer to understand what was changed.
-Usually the first line of the commit should be a short summary, e.g., "Added a few new tests.", which is then followed (separated by a blank new line) with more details, e.g., "A test was dded to test the correct functioning of the NIMBUS method.
+Usually the first line of the commit should be a short summary, e.g., "Added a few new tests.", which is then followed (separated by a blank new line) with more details, e.g., "A test was added to test the correct functioning of the NIMBUS method.
     A similar test was also added for the E-NAUTILUS methods.
 Both of these tests should be passing." __There is no such thing as a "too long" commit message!__ We can also refer to any issues our commit addressed by